THoeken/powermatcher/get-involved.md

 Project specific information can be found in the related repository e.g. [PowerMatcher](https://github.com/flexiblepower/fpai-powermatcher) or [FPAI](https://github.com/flexiblepower/powermatcher)

 ## Stuff to work on ##
-Look for an issue what fits you.
+Look for an issue that fits you.
 E.g. [PowerMatcher](https://github.com/flexiblepower/fpai-powermatcher/issues) or [FPAI](https://github.com/flexiblepower/powermatcher/issues) or [FAN general items ](https://github.com/flexiblepower/FAN-wiki/issues)

 ## Communication channels ##
 The communication channels can be found on the [FAN Github wiki](https://github.com/flexiblepower/FAN-wiki/wiki/Communication-channels).